 - Prevent duplicate URLs: In some cases, users will create a webpage with a unique URL and later make an updated version of that page, but with a new URL and without redirecting the previous page.
 If you this scenario happens, make sure you set up a 301 redirect.

 If you’re unfamiliar with URL structure, make sure you use hyphens to separate words in your URL.

-Fix your website’s broken links or 404 errors, and you can improve your user experience, as well as Google SEO.
+Fix your website’s broken links or 404 errors, and you can improve your user experience, as well as Google SEO optimization.
 A website that’s filled with broken links sends negative signals to not only Google but also users.
 That’s why you want to use a tool like Screaming Frog to find and fix broken links.